Bimahayunugraha/CRUDPHPBootstrap_031/README.md

 # CRUDPHPBootstrap_031
-This project can only display to read Data Mahasiswa This project to create a simple CRUD using Bootstsrap
+This project can only display to read Data Mahasiswa and This project to create a simple CRUD using Bootstsrap